 of ‘Al Andalus’ in the villages of the West of Granada and the surprising reminder

-brought up to date of the troglodyte lifestyle in the cave-
+brought up to date of the troglodyte lifestyle in the cave-houses of the villages

 The continental climate is demonstrated by the average temperatures, the annual average